SAML-Toolkits/ruby-saml/README.md

 `Logoutresponse` if want to skip signature validation on logout.

 The `idp_cert_fingerprint` option is deprecated for the following reasons.
-It will be removed in Ruby SAML version 3.0.
+It will be removed in Ruby SAML version 2.1.0.
 1. It only works with HTTP-POST binding, not HTTP-Redirect, since the full certificate is not sent in the Redirect URL parameters.
 2. It is theoretically be susceptible to collision attacks, by which a malicious actor could impersonate the IdP.
 (However, as of January 2025, such attacks have not been publicly demonstrated for SHA-256.)
+3. It has been removed already from several other SAML libraries in other languages.

 ## Handling Multiple IdP Certificates